 The Phaser effect modulates the sum of both section outputs.
-Implemented by a classic 4-pole allpass filter the Phaser features feedback control and a separate LFO for modulation.
+Implemented by a classic 4-pole allpass filter the Phaser comes with two different modes and features feedback control plus a separate LFO for modulation.

 Output

 Last but not least, the Output section sums up the individual Mono and Poly output signals.
 There is also a very simple signal limiter (called Clip) which in the signal path lies before the master volume control.
 However, for "loud" signals this circuit works more like an overdrive effect.